abuiles/drafts/xdr-tutorial/xdr.md

         |<-----------n+r (where (n+r) mod 4 = 0)>----------->|

-Give the restriction above, the following message which contains the string `hello world` is not valid since it contains 15 bytes.
+Given the restriction above, the following data block which represents a string is not valid, since it contains 15 bytes.

 ```golang
 [0, 0, 0, 11, 104, 101, 108, 108, 111, 32, 119, 111, 114, 108, 100]